-For those of you with a Taranis QX7, you need to use the “Smart Port” on the bottom of the radio next to the SD Card slot.
-The pinout is different too, correct pin order is GND, +5V, SIG going from left to right (SIG pin being closest to the SD Card slot).
+For those of you with a Taranis QX7, you need to use the “Smart Port” on the bottom of the radio, on the left of the SD Card slot.
+The pinout is different too, correct pin order is GND, +5V, S.Port going from left to right (SIG pin being closest to the SD Card slot).
 You can simply plug a servo cable into it.

 5. Now Turn your radio back on as normal (make sure USB cable is not plugged in, and without pressing the trim buttons this time), hold down the Menu button for about 2 seconds, and scroll to a page that says “SD Card”.
 Scroll down to the folder where you placed the firmware files, select the file, and hold down the Enter button.